thegetty/bronze-guidelines/README.md

 **_includes/web-components/modal/index.js**
 Allow links with .q-figure__modal-link classes anywhere, open figure in modal.

+**_includes/translation-headings.liquid**
+Assigns title with liquid variable to be used in vocab page accordions and includes accordionGlobalControls

 **_layouts/page.case-study**
 Copy of entry layout but with default `pageHeader` and no abstract or tombstone.